noahehall/theBookOfNoah/0current/blockchain/ethereum/solidity/solidity.verbose.md

 - the data representation of a contract is identical to that of address type, and is also used in the ABI
 - the members of contract types are the external fns of the contract, including state variables marked as public
 - inheritance
+  - supports multiple inheritance by copying code
     - when a contract inherits from other contracts, only a single contract is created on the blockchain
     - and the code from all the base contracts are copied into the created contract
-  - import inheritance
-    - todo
+  - two mechanisms
     - interface contracts
+      - this is how token standards are implemented: if any contract wants to adopt a token, needs to provide the fns defined in the token interface
-    - todo
+    - derived contracts
+      - last contract in file gets deployed

 #### structure